jakob-schuster/matchbox-alpha/README.md

 Conditional statements can include pattern-matching, allowing reads to be taken apart structurally.
 The pattern, enclosed in square brackets `[]`, describes a geometry which must match the read for the statement on the right of the arrow `=>` to execute.
 Fixed sequences can be used in patterns (or variables which refer to fixed sequences, such as `primer` in the below example).
 Additionally, variable regions denoted with underscores `_` can be used, each consisting of any number of nucleotides.

-**Example:** Filter for reads which contain a primer (with any number of nucleotides on either side), and send them to a file `filtered.fq`.
+**Example:** If a read contains a primer (with any number of nucleotides on either side), send it to a file `filtered.fq`.
 ```python
 primer: AGTCAGTGCTAG

 if read is [_ primer _] => read |> file('filtered.fq')
 ```

-When a pattern matches a read multiple times (e.g. when multiple primers are present), only the first match of the pattern is executed. *I'm working on allowing you to execute the branch for all matches of a pattern within each read, if you wish to.*
+When a pattern matches a read multiple times (e.g. when multiple primers are present), only the first match of the pattern is executed. *I'm working on optionally allowing you to execute the branch each time the pattern is matched within each read.*

 Edit distance is allowed when matching, and the command-line argument `error-rate` allows the user to decide what proportion of each sequence needs to match. *I'm working on a feature to allow you to specify error rate for each individual sequence, if you wish to.*